appcornerit/iTunesPicker/README.md

 #### Project Status
-iTunesPicker works with **apps**, songs, albums, movies and ebooks.
 I'm developing the missing iTunes items, open an issue for other types you need to support.
 In the next step I will add rankings's trends (up/down arrows) for each item and "best deal" function to see "price drop" list (thanks to Nam for your suggestion).